zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 where \\(\nabla'\\) tells us take derivatives with respect to \\(\bm{r'}\\) rather than \\(\bm{r}\\).

 In order to be able to write these equation directly in terms of \\(t'\\), we must move the space derivatives outside the brackets.
-We can achieve this goal by using the chain rule in the way demonstrated by Equations 10.6-10.7:
+We can achieve this goal by using the chain rule as demonstrated by Equations 10.5-10.6:

-$$ \tag{10.10}
+$$ \tag{10.9}
 \begin{aligned}
 	& \nabla' \times \lfloor \bm{M}(\bm{r'}, t) \rfloor
 	= \lfloor \nabla' \times \bm{M}(\bm{r'}, t) \rfloor